-- (x) Not using their relationship with councillors to advance their personal interests or influence decisions improperly. - (xi) That the relationship will never be so close, or appear to be so close, as to bring into question either parties ability to deal impartially with other councillors, officers, individuals or organisations. - (xii) Compliance with the Officers' Code of Conduct. - (xiii) That officers will not go beyond the bounds of their specific or delegated authority. - (xiv) That officers named in a report to the council (or any part of its formal decision-making structure) will always be fully responsible for the contents of it. - 5.5 Officers can expect the following from councillors: - (i) A working partnership. - (ii) An understanding and appreciation of respective roles and pressures. - (iii) Courtesy and appropriate confidentiality. - (iv) Not to be put under undue pressure and to respect personal and professional boundaries. - (v) The efficient and agreed use of council resources. - (vi) A respect for professional advice. - (vii) Not to use their relationship with officers to advance their personal interests to influence decisions improperly. - (viii) That the relationship will never be so close, or appear to be so close, as to bring into question either parties ability to deal impartially with other councillors, officers, individuals or organisations. - (ix) Compliance with the Members' Code of Conduct (see Constitution, Appendix 1). - (x) To treat officers with respect at all times including during meetings whether public or otherwise, which includes not raising matters relating to the conduct or capabilities of an officer. - (xi) To inform the Monitoring Officer of any relationship which might be seen as unduly influencing their work or role - 5.6 Nothing in this protocol shall prevent a councillor or officer expressing a relevant concern under the council's Whistleblowing Policy.
+- (x) Not using their relationship with councillors to advance their personal interests or influence decisions improperly. - (xi) That the relationship will never be so close, or appear to be so close, as to bring into question either parties ability to deal impartially with other councillors, officers, individuals or organisations. - (xii) Compliance with the Officers' Code of Conduct. - (xiii) That officers will not go beyond the bounds of their specific or delegated authority. - (xiv) That officers named in a report to the council (or any part of its formal decision-making structure) will always be fully responsible for the contents of it. - (xv) To inform the Monitoring Officer of any relationship which might be seen as unduly influencing their work or role - 5.5 Officers can expect the following from councillors: - (i) A working partnership. - (ii) An understanding and appreciation of respective roles and pressures. - (iii) Courtesy and appropriate confidentiality. - (iv) Not to be put under undue pressure and to respect personal and professional boundaries. - (v) The efficient and agreed use of council resources. - (vi) A respect for professional advice. - (vii) Not to use their relationship with officers to advance their personal interests to influence decisions improperly. - (viii) That the relationship will never be so close, or appear to be so close, as to bring into question either parties ability to deal impartially with other councillors, officers, individuals or organisations. - (ix) Compliance with the Members' Code of Conduct (see Constitution, Appendix 1). - (x) To treat officers with respect at all times including during meetings whether public or otherwise, which includes not raising matters relating to the conduct or capabilities of an officer. - (xi) To inform the Monitoring Officer of any relationship which might be seen as unduly influencing their work or role - 5.6 Nothing in this protocol shall prevent a councillor or officer expressing a relevant concern under the council's Whistleblowing Policy.